TUDelft-books/FAIR4TU_Submission_Help/book/intro.md

         height: 100%;
     }
 </style>

+Welcome to this learning resource on submitting your research data to 4TU.ResearchData.
+Proper data submission ensures that your work remains accessible, reusable, and properly credited, in line with FAIR principles.

+This guide will walk you through the key steps of preparing, uploading, and publishing your dataset in our repository.
+By following these best practices, you’ll enhance the visibility and impact of your research while meeting funder and journal requirements.

+Start with the video below for a quick overview, then proceed to the next section to learn more about the role of research data repositories.
+Let’s make your data work for you and the global research community!

 <div class="responsive-iframe-container">
     <iframe src="https://www.youtube.com/embed/DdjDSmhOa64" allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe>